fletcher/peg-multimarkdown-latex-support/readme-folk.md

 This one use `CMU` and `XeCJK` to support Greek and Chinese respectively.

 The fonts CMU stands for Computer Modern Unicode and is intended to replicate the default font LaTeX used, Computer Modern, and adding unicode support.
 However it isn't a complete project.
 In my experience it misses some character like `<>`.
+You can get the CMU font [here](http://cm-unicode.sourceforge.net).

 The fonts I picked for CJK is for Chinese only.
 Feel free to substitute any other CJK fonts there.